 New Zealand switched to decimal currency in 1967.
-Some people will remember this tune from that year.
+Some people will remember the TV ad from that year.

 The Reserve Bank Museum is terrific for this kind of history (if you’re into that sort of thing).

-My Dad died a few months ago, and my Mum a few years ago, so I am now in possession of a number of cardboard boxes filled with family things.
+My Dad died a while ago, and my Mum before him, so I am now in possession of a number of cardboard boxes filled with family things.

 I expect I’ll eventually get through them but so for I’ve managed just one or two.
 From one came a little stack of recipe books bought during various school fundraisers.

 These two recipes – for Roast Head of Pig and Roast Opossum – are from the charming 1970 Waharoa Kai Mana Recipe Book, which was created by the Waharoa Primary School PTA to raise funds for the school and sold for NZ$0.50 at the time.

 First, select your pig’s head according to size of oven.
 Place head in your baking dish – clip off ear tips (so they don’t start a fire in the oven).
 Cover well with beef dripping and bake at about 350 degrees….

 “The greatest advance in television since colour television itself.”

 A 1960s demo reel for colour set with 7-function Wireless Wizard remote control.

 I kinda love this idea.
 The Economist reported recently on the concept of using pneumatic pipes to deliver goods.